tanushrees31/InventoryManagement/README.md

 Use your preferred text editor to create a new C file.

 3 Write the C Code
-Write the C code for add,delete, update, save, load your inventory management program.
+for add,delete, update, save, load your inventory management program.

 4 Run the Program